Freight Trucking Statistics (FTS)

-The purpose of the Trucking Commodity Origin and Destination Survey is to measure the commodity movements and the outputs of the Canadian trucking industry.
+The purpose of the Freight Trucking Statistics Program (FTS) is to measure commodity movements done by Canadian road carriers.

 - Transportation by road

 Data sources and methodology